-Top executives of several major pharmaceutical companies are slated to appear in front of the Senate Finance Committee in February and are likely to face tough questioning as both Congress and the White House intensify their efforts to rein in high drug costs.
+Top executives of several major pharmaceutical companies will appear on Tuesday in front of the Senate Finance Committee in what is expected to be a contentious hearing with tough questioning from members on both sides of the aisle as Congress and the White House intensify their efforts to rein in high drug costs.

 Continue Reading Below

 It's the first major public hearing for an industry accustomed to escaping much congressional scruinty -- apart from strong rhetoric from both parties -- due to its record-breaking lobbying expenditures.
 While CEOs of other drug companies have appeared in front of congressional panels in recent years, the upcoming hearing will include the world's largest firms and marks a key turning point in the federal discussion over prescription treatment prices.

 Collectively, the CEOs -- and in Johnson & Johnson's case, its executive vice president -- earned more than $63 million in 2017.
 And most of the companies have moved forward with price hikes in 2019 on their most lucrative drugs, including treatments for insulin, arthritis and blood-clotting.
 Total profits for the firm's topped $40 billion in 2018.

 Below is a breakdown of the executives confirmed to appear on Feb.
 26:

 Attendee: CEO Rick Gonzalez

 Recent price increases: Raised the cost of Humira 6.2 percent in January 2019, after hiking the price 9.7 percent in 2018.
 Last year, the arthritis drug earned the North Chicago-based company $13.7 billion in the U.S. – a 10.7 percent increase over 2017 and 63.5 percent of AbbVie’s total sales for 2018.

 Attendee: Chief Executive Albert Bourla